Z7Gao/z7gao.github.io/_publications/2009-10-01-paper-title-number-1.md

 paperurl: 'https://arxiv.org/abs/2303.10611'
 citation: "Ziqi Gao, S. Kevin Zhou.
 (2023).
 DuDoRNeXt: a hybrid model for undersampled MRI reconstruction, arXiv:2303.10611."
 ---

 By taking effectiveness and efficiency into account, we propose a CNN-ViT hybrid model DuDoRNeXt that achieves SoTA performance under multiple conventions of undersampled MRI reconstruction on several datasets including the IXI dataset.
-We propse a novel hybridizing strategy for vertical layout design and propose domain-specifc modules that further boost its performance.
+We propse a novel hybridizing strategy for vertical layout design and propose domain-specfic modules that further boost its performance.

+The improvements over DuDoRNet provide a possible direction for improving current CNN or ViT models.

 [Download paper here](https://arxiv.org/abs/2303.10611)